SEO Inc. CEO -Garry Grant as a Podcast Guest.

 This is good now, okay?
 SEO that.
 Okay.
 SEO that, but I mean, seriously, it’s funny, but okay.
 Listen, here’s the deal about it.
 Yeah.
 The game keeps a change, and you’ve gotta step on the times and mean, I can remember what the big deal was to have the biggest ad in the phone.
 That was the.
 That was the boom.
 I hate to take the shadow to a dirty level, but and you got a picture of all your staff.

 He’s good.
 Looking good.
 That’s that?
 That’s Doug over there from the, oh yeah.
 He’s in the lean grinding department.
-He is so thick that you, Tammy, I’m gonna hire a few more pretty girls that’s coming into pictures.
+He is so thick that you, Tammy, I’m gonna hire a few more pretty girls that are coming into pictures.
 So we look even, is that dirty?
 That’s I don’t know.
 Is that possible?
 Is that called marketing?

-What it don’t dunno.
+What it doesn’t dunno.
 And then you were, you were like, you’re like, okay, I did a half page this year.
 I’d better be the biggest one in there.
 Right.
 And some dude did like a full page and be like, are you kidding me?
 Did anybody ever do a double page?
 Two pages me with the yellow page guy?
 And this is, this is the audio of you talking to the yellow page guy.

 There was a different time.
 It was a different time, was a different time.
 Now we’re in a world of gathering Google reviews, Garry, for somebody out there that says, gosh, I just can’t gather reviews.
 And in fact, I’m a lawyer.
 So no one even reads reviews.
 I’m a dentist.
 So no one even reads reviews.
 Carrie, why does every business owner that you’re helping to optimize their website?